google/WebFundamentals/src/content/en/updates/2017/06/credential-management-updates.md

       // Sign-in
     });

-Setting `unmediated: true` prevents the browser from passing a credential without showing the account chooser and skips user mediation.
+Setting `unmediated: true` prevents the browser from showing the account chooser when passing a credential.

 The flag is now extended as mediation.
 The user mediation could happen when: